Abdullah3366/MechShooterScripts/README.md

-# IronValiantSamples
+# MechShooterGame
-Sample Scripts from Iron Valiant Game

-These are some scripts from an upcoming Mech Shooter game.
+These are some scripts for a Mech Shooter game in Unreal Engine 5.

-Some of the functionality from the "Lothair" script is ommitted due to ownership issues.

-The scripts give a good idea of how the "mechbase" and "Lothair" scripts work.
+The "MechActors" folder contains the main scripts for the player and enemies.

-The lothair script does not contain attack logic as it can be modified per use.
+The Script named "Lothair" contains the main functionality of the player mech but the attack logic has not been added to the tick function so you may add it as you like.
+The scripts do require assets for models and animations.

+The Script name "Mechbase" holds the base functionality for all mechs.

+The "AI" folder and "Chaos" folder contain logic for AI mech functionality and chaos destructable buildings.